ApryseSDK/pdftron-react-native/README.md

 ```

 ##### setFlagForFields
-To set a field flag value on one or more form fields.
+Set a field flag value on one or more form fields.

 Parameters: